How do you make a marshmallow?

 Making marshmallows is a candy making process.
 To make a marshmallow you must bring sugar, water, sugar syrup (or corn syrup in some recipes--never ours) to a boil to the correct temperature.
 You then put it in your mixer and add gelatin.
 We use premium grade kosher beef gelatin.
 Allow the mixture to mix for the correct amount of time, pour into pan and wait for about 24 hours before you cut it!
 Start to finish our process each batch takes about 30 hours--but a lot of that is impatiently waiting to meet the new mallows.

 What's so great about your marshmallows?

 Our marshmallows are different because we make them differently.
 We start by making our own extracts, we make our own sugar syrup (as opposed to using corn syrup) we use only all natural ingredients and never use artificial colors (with the extraordinary exception of our Rainbow marshmallows.) or flavors.
-Store-bought marshmallows use blue food dye, artificial flavors, corn syrup, tetrasodium pyrophosphate (used as a whipping agent), and forced air to make the marshmallows.
-We use handmade ingredients and a few well-loved Kitchenaid mixers.
+Store-bought marshmallows use blue food dye, artificial flavors, corn syrup, tetrasodium pyrophosphate (used as a whipping agent), and forced air to make the marshmallows--we use mixers and then cut them all by hand.
 Try us, we think you'll love us.